 Quantcast

-Visiting historic homes and sites is a wonderful way to explore the many corners of New Hampshire and to learn about the state's past, including its Native American cultures, wars of independence, industrial and social developments, and more.
+Visiting historic homes and sites is a wonderful way to explore the many corners of New Hampshire and to learn about the state's past, including its Native cultures, wars of independence, industrial and social developments, and more.
 Living history museums like Canterbury Shaker Village, with live demonstrators, are especially fun for children and families.
 End your day of exploration by staying at a historic hotel or inn.

 Panoramic View 500x250 - Canterbury Shaker Village - Canterbury, NH